schuttejoe/RenderEqHugoSource/content/post/DisneyBsdf.md

 Preprint
 ---

-Consider this to be a preprint.
-I haven't shared this on social media yet since I want to iterate a bit more on this before I do so.
-I plan to broadcast this more once I have the full island scene rendering and have verified my results against other renderers.
+I believe this to be complete and correct but I want to validate my results on the Moana Island Scene assets before I share this on social media and risk misleading someone.
+I'll also add some better images for the "final" version.

 ---
 Intro
 ---
-While the subject of this post has been covered before in other blogs from what I've seen I believe this is the most comprehensive post so if you're trying to implement the Disney BSDF this will hopefully be a valuable reference that mentions some details that others have left out.
-Also, source code is always a win.

 The Disney BRDF was introduced by Brent Burley as part of the [SIGGRAPH 2012 Physically Based Shading course](http://blog.selfshadow.com/publications/s2012-shading-course/) and then extended to a BSDF with integrated subsurface scattering for the [SIGGRAPH 2015 Physically Based Shading course](http://blog.selfshadow.com/publications/s2015-shading-course/).
 While the model is not strictly physically based it was designed with physically based principles in mind and each of the terms included was done so to fit the model to materials in the MERL 100 database.
 More importantly, each term was carefully chosen and parameterized to be easy for artists to use and so that blending multiple layers together would give intuitive results.
 I believe it is these later traits that have made the Disney BSDF to be so successful.

 The materials in the Moana Island scene are all one of two types: "solid" or "thin".
 Both material types generally behave the same with the exception being when transmission is involved.
-For thin materials there is no internal surface to apply subsurface scattering with so it is approximated with Hanrahan-Krueger diffuse.
+For thin materials there is no internal surface so subsurface scattering is approximated with Hanrahan-Krueger diffuse.
 Additionally, since there is also no volume to refract into and later out of both the enter and exit events are modeled simultaneously at the same point.
 The most common example of this material type in the Island scene is for leaves and other foliage modeled without an interior volume.
 It would then make sense to guess that the solid material type is for objects that are modeled with an interior volume.

 The title of my blog (Rendering Equations) wouldn't be a bad pun for giving you a bunch of equations if I didn't include a whole bunch of equations in each post.
 So next I'll describe each individual lobe of the Disney BSDF and then I'll wrap up by discussing sampling of each lobe.